PhilippLgh/EthCapetownWorkshop/README.md

 #### Client Scripts

 Some clients don't have executable binaries and require a runtime such as Python or Node.js (`nodex client.js` ).
 These clients are **currently not supported**.
-A way around this restriction is to bundle them with something like Webpack and [https://github.com/zeit/pkg](https://github.com/zeit/pkg) in Node.js and comparable tools in other ecosystems.
+A way around this restriction is to bundle them with something like Webpack and [https://github.com/zeit/pkg](https://github.com/zeit/pkg) in Node.js or comparable tools in other ecosystems.

+### Apps

+Apps for Grid are developed separately using Web technologies.
+While there are no restrictions and any UI Web framework or non at all could be used, we recommend React especially to be able to use [Ethereum React Components](https://github.com/ethereum/ethereum-react-components) and the hot reloading that is part of bootstrapping tools like [create-react-app](https://github.com/facebook/create-react-app).

+To develop an app with Grid one needs to spin up a webserver for the application on port `3000` or point Grid's Webview to the correct location. **It is not recommended and will probably be disabled to navigate to hosted (non-localhost) Websites or use Grid as a browser**.
+Grid is not a browser and is lacking security features that would allow safe browsing.
+Only use Grid for your own apps and don't try to load other packages or websites.

+#### Grid API

+#### Example: Toy Wallet App